Pentax K-50 vs Sony RX100 VI

 It is notable that the K-50 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the K-50 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+Both the K-50 and the RX100 VI have been discontinued, but can regularly be found used on ebay.
 The K-50 was replaced by the Pentax K-70, while the RX100 VI was followed by the Sony RX100 VII.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-50 and RX100 VI can be found, respectively, in the Pentax K-50 Manual (free pdf) or the online Sony RX100 VI Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-50 and the Sony RX100 VI?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.